 Trying cannabis for the first time can be a nerve-wracking experience, making it hard to know where to begin.
 Weed is meant to be relaxing.
-So, to help take the stress off, here is what you need to know before your first time.
+So, to help take the stress off, here is what you need to know before trying cannabis for the first time.

 Two pot smokers will happily share a joint, even if they don’t speak the same language.
 The true spirit of the cannabis community is this; If you and I both use cannabis in some form regardless of whether we have met, we are cannafamily.
 We all started out exactly where you are.
 So, never be intimidated to ask questions or feel like you ‘should’ know something.
 When it comes to cannabis, there is so much out there to learn.
 New and exciting information is being released every day, so remember, everybody is learning with you.
 There are no stupid questions, just funny ones.